Custom Rubber Molding

 - Liquid Silicone Injection Molding

-Liquid silicone injection molding, also known as LIM, is similar to rubber injection molding where the silicone rubber material is forced through an injection nozzle and is injected into the mold cavity and cured under heat and pressure.
+Liquid silicone injection molding, also known as LIM, is a process where silicone rubber material is forced through an injection nozzle into the mold cavity and cured under heat and pressure.
 The process for molding Liquid Silicone Rubber (LSR) is suitable for relatively small parts with high annual volume needs.
-Learn more.